Politically motivated, says teachers association on JNU admin asking Romila Thapar for CV

-The association "expressed its outrage" at the efforts by the administration to "denigrate" the teaching and learning traditions of JNU via its "tasteless communications" to Thapar.
+In a statement, the association "expressed its outrage" at the efforts by the administration to "denigrate the teaching and learning traditions of JNU via its tasteless communications" to Thapar.
 It accused the association of having an "agenda" to allegedly destroy the legacies and the promise of the university.
 "The insult to Prof. Romila Thapar is just another politically motivated step in this regard, motivated no doubt by the active and steadfast support and inspiration she has provided to the teachers and students of JNU in their fight to keep the university in line with the vision and ideals embedded into its foundations," JNUTA said.

 Thapar, and every other professor emeritus/emerita of JNU, have been nominated to this honorary position for life for their immense contribution to their disciplines and to the building of JNU as an institution, the statement said.
 In July, the varsity's registrar wrote to Thapar and asked her to submit her CV, so that they can evaluate whether she should continue as professor emerita.

-The registrar's communication stems from a resolution of JNU's executive council on August 23, 2018, which revised the guidelines for designation as an emeritus professor.
+The registrar's communication to Thapar stems from a resolution of JNU's Executive Council on August 23, 2018, which revised the guidelines for designation as an emeritus professor.
 "Once appointed, E.C, as an appointing authority, will review the continuation or otherwise for each existing emeritus professor after attainment of her/his age of 75 years by considering her/his health status, willingness, availability, university needs etc. so that more positions will be available to other potential candidates," according to the new guidelines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)